carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 or leave GAP.
 Note that `LogTo` blanks the file before starting, if it already exists!

-It can be useful to leave some comments in the log file in case you will return to it in the future.
+It can be useful to leave some comments in the log file in case you return to it in the future.
 A comment in GAP starts with the symbol `#` and continues to the end of the line.
 You can enter the following after the GAP prompt: